How to Build a LEGO Lighthouse

 How to light the top of the Lego Lighthouse:

-You can light the top of the Lego light house by using the lego power functions battery box and light.
+You can light the top of the Lego lighthouse by using the Lego power functions battery box and light.
 Several lighting options are sold at

 LEGO Power Functions battery box